Picking the right type of windows for your home can improve your comfort and safety while reducing your energy costs.

 Adding roller shutters to the outside of clear windows can help you to control your privacy and protect your home during the night.

 Different types of windows can help you to control cooling and heating through the insulation of your home.

 Awning windows are an ideal choice for rainy environments, as they open outward from hinges at the top, protecting against rain entering while still allowing ventilation.

 Casement windows operate similarly to a cupboard, with two offset panels that open independently.
-These have less breaks between pieces than other windows and so provide better insulation for homes, keeping weather out and heat in.
+These have fewer breaks between pieces than other windows and so provide better insulation for homes, keeping the weather out and heat in.

-For windows which are already installed, security window film can help to reflect harmful UV rays during warmer months, keeping your home cool and protecting against damage.
+For windows that are already installed, security window film can help to reflect harmful UV rays during warmer months, keeping your home cool and protecting against damage.

 Windows can provide excellent ventilation for your home but also present a security risk if left opened.

 Jalousie or louvres are made from slats of metal or glass which can be brought together or separated, opening and closing the window.
 This is great for warmer climates, as it allows for good ventilation and won’t trap heat at night even when closed.

 Adding security screens to the outside of your windows can help to protect against intruders, while safely allowing light and air ventilation.

 The right windows can help maximise space in your home and create interesting areas.
 Skylights are windows that are set into your roof.
 Installing a skylight will bring more light into a room while maximising wall space.